--consulted with health care experts on our preparations
+-consulted with health care experts and the Queen Anne's County Department of Health on our preparations and decisions,

--begun upgrading the WRUS internet access to be faster and more reliable
+-upgraded the WRUS internet access to be fast and reliable,

 No student will be required to attend in-person, as we’ll continue to teach remotely for those students unable to come into the building.

 All of us have a responsibility to keep each other safe in this pandemic.
 Accordingly, masks must be worn by everyone at all times in the building, students and teachers must maintain social distance, and cleaning, hand-washing and sanitizing must be done at the end of each class and before getting on a bus.
 Students unable or unwilling to abide by these precautions will have to move to an all-online learning environment.

 In addition, everyone coming into the building must fill out a “School Health Check,” each day before getting on a bus or (if privately transported) coming into the building.
 Anyone with symptoms should remain at home, call the school, and attend classes remotely until the Maryland and CDC guidelines are met.